 In a city best known for hummus and falafel, you might be surprised to learn that Tel Avivians have access to some seriously great baked goods.
-Although you won’t find the insane levels of sugar and fat that you’ll find in the bakeries in American cities like New York, Israeli dessert is still indulgent, meaning you should plan your calorie expenditure wisely.
-Let us make it easy for you.
-While bargaining for baklava and halava in Shuk HaCarmel is one tasty option, here are the best bakeries in Tel Aviv, all of which are overflowing with worth-every-calorie bites.
+While bargaining for baklava and halava in Shuk HaCarmel is one tasty option, here are the best bakeries in Tel Aviv, all of which are overflowing with heavenly bites.
 You can burn them off later with a run along the beach, a bike ride in Park HaYarkon or while exploring Florentine or Tel Aviv's first neighborhood.

 The best bakeries in Tel Aviv

 From the outside, Piece of Cake is one of those bakeries that seems like an overrated chain, but inside, it's a surprising delight.
 The moment you enter the premises, tantalizing aromas waft about in the air, enticing you to sample one (or five) of their delicious baked goods.
 Since the place is so well established, there is a wide selection available.
 This includes a fresh selection of pastries, cheesecakes, specialty cakes that are both eye and mouth candy, and for those who like to keep the illusion of a healthy lifestyle, sugar-free options.
 If you're feeling up for a savory snack, Piece of Cake also offers up quiches and bourekas.
 For the more health conscious, there are options such as granola and thin biscotti.